 Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-The kidneys produce a hormone with assorted responsibilities.
+The kidneys produce a hormone with assorted jobs.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.

 Does Kidney Disease Cause Stomach Bloating

 Just one kidney may be affected, but generally, damage occurs in both.
 Symptoms often don’t appear until it has progressed to a dangerous stage.
 In fact, kidneys can keep working when only 15 percent of normal function remains, and there will be few symptoms that anything serious is wrong.